MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-to-conversations-webparts.md

 2. **Create a new feed using the Conversations web part**

-    1. Hover above the classic Highlight web part where you want to create a new feed, and select the plus (+) icon.
+    1. Hover above the classic Highlights web part where you want to create a new feed, and select the plus (+) icon.

         :::image type="content" source="../../media/engage/admin/hover-for-web-part-menu.png" alt-text="Screenshot shows how to access the web part menu.":::